What is the basic structure of your competitions?

 What awards do you provide?
 Who wins the awards?

-10% of the teams in each competition (plus ties) will receive a plaque commemorating their achievement.
-The same number of top scoring individuals will receive a medal.
-Additionally, every team that enters the Online Math League will receive two individual medals for its top two students.
-Better yet, schools that register four teams together will receive 12 medals.
+Every team that enters the Online Math League will receive three individual medals for its top students.
+Better yet, schools that register four teams together will receive 16 medals.
 For our international competitors, we only ship our awards to the United States and Canada.
-Medals will be provided to every school and team entry, even if no scores are submitted to our website; however, only teams who enter their scores on our website are eligible to place in the top 10% and win a plaque.
-Likewise, only individuals who post scores on our website are eligible win a medal.
+Medals will be provided to every school and team entry that submits scores.
+Individuals who earn and submit scores in the top 10% of participants at that grade level will win a medal as well.

 How much does all of this cost?